 Now far be it from me to speak for an enormous array of people, but I will tell you how it set up shop in *my* heart so effectively.
-While it is entirely possible for people to bring their 7 year olds to this show, this is a thinking story.
-I am pretty sure that most people will be able to follow the plot, but despite the magical universe in which everything takes place in, the main characters are given some very real personalities and some very real motivations.
+While it is entirely possible for people to bring their 7-year-olds to this show, this is a thinking story.
+I am pretty sure that most people will be able to follow the plot, but despite the magical universe in which everything takes place, the main characters are given some very real personalities and some very real motivations.
 The detail and thought that went into helping us understand each person’s personal struggle and journey in the musical is amazing.
 This is due in large part to the lyrical work of Stephen Sondheim.
 The songs are just…deep.
 I mean, complex and all over the place and coming back together again and exactly the way an actual person’s thought process would be if they were truly thinking through that particular situation.
-When the character’s sing I don’t really feel as though they are trying to sing to impress the audience, I feel as though they are singing through their own mental blocks.
-And while the characters are real and identifiable there is something inherently comedic about listening to someone like Cinderella internally justify why she takes certain actions.
+When the characters sing, I don’t really feel as though they are trying to sing to impress the audience.
+I feel as though they are singing through their own mental blocks.
+And while the characters are real and identifiable, there is something inherently comedic about listening to someone like Cinderella internally justify why she takes certain actions.

-Into the Woods was done back in 1987, before everyone and their mother was doing a version of what “really” happened in fairy tale world.
-Some of these stories worked well (Wicked) and some did not (Hansel and Gretel: Witch Hunters).
-In any case, Into the Woods was interesting, dramatic, funny.
+Into the Woods was done back in 1987, before everyone and their mother did a version of what “really” happened in the fairy tale world.
+Some of these stories worked well (Wicked) and others did not (Hansel and Gretel: Witch Hunters).
+In any case, Into the Woods was interesting, dramatic, and funny.
 All the things that are needed at certain points in a stage show.
-It was darker than the fairy tales told to me in my kindergarten class partly because I think they wanted to make it a more accurate reflection of reality and partly because they reincorporated certain elements of the original fairy tales.
+It was darker than the fairy tales told to me in my kindergarten class, partly because I think they wanted to make it a more accurate reflection of reality and partly because they reincorporated certain elements of the original fairy tales.
 And the play is acted very, very well.
-Ms. Peters played the part to perfection, if there is such a thing.
-Stephen Sondheim himself has been quoted as saying “Bernadette is flawless as far as I’m concerned.
+Ms. Peters played the part to perfection if there is such a thing.
+Stephen Sondheim has been quoted as saying, “Bernadette is flawless as far as I’m concerned.
 I can’t think of anything negative.”
 Stephen Sondheim is not known for passing out compliments like candy at Halloween.
 Everyone in the original cast was on top of it.
-Joanna Gleason actually won the Tony Award that year for her role as The Baker’s Wife.
-Everyone stood apart from everyone else as their own vitally important, independently motivated and surprisingly memorable character.
+Joanna Gleason won the Tony Award that year for her role as The Baker’s Wife.
+Everyone stood apart from everyone else as their own vitally important, independently motivated, and surprisingly memorable character.

-The November celebration is going to be a giant interview combined with songs, not a full on show.
-And while I understand the desire to see Broadway performers in person singing songs they no longer really sing live, I recommend to everyone you see the actual show first.
-Not just because the show is the show but the understanding that comes from the songs is just so much more apparent if you can see it in context of the story.
-If you can just get ahold of the recorded 1987 production, you will probably form a connection with the characters that would be beneficial to you if you should be in the Segerstrom Center for the Arts on November 9th at 6 pm.
+The November celebration is going to be a giant interview combined with songs, not a full-on show.
+And while I understand the desire to see Broadway performers in person singing songs they no longer sing live, I recommend to everyone you see the actual show first.
+Not just because the show is the show, but the understanding that comes from the songs is so much more apparent if you can see it in the story’s context.
+If you can get ahold of the recorded 1987 production, you will probably form a connection with the characters that would be beneficial to you if you should be in the Segerstrom Center for the Arts on November 9th at 6 pm.

-Side note : Are you aware of any other “after happily ever after” stories?
+Side note: Are you aware of any other “happily ever after” stories?
 Good ones?
 Bad ones?
 Leave your comments below, and thanks for reading!